-With our Accounting Apprenticeship, you can learn on the job while supporting to our finance team within the firm’s Court of Protection (CoP) department.
+Our Accounting Apprenticeship is available in our Sheffield office.
+During your apprenticeship, you can learn on the job while supporting our finance team within the firm’s Court of Protection (COP) department.

 During your apprenticeship, you’ll get involved in a wide range of tasks, including:

 - Management accounting

 Our Accounting Apprenticeship scheme will give you a great start in accountancy.
 At the end of your apprenticeship, you’ll come away with a valuable industry-accredited accountancy qualification.

 Our finance team and learning providers are based in Sheffield, so the apprentice position is only available in our Sheffield office.

 If you’re confident with numbers then an AAT (Association of Accounting Technicians) apprenticeship could be perfect for you.
 This course is a great way to build your skills towards a Level 2 AAT Certificate in Accounting, while also earning a wage.
 It’s a fantastic first step in your career.